 email@example.com Tide Swim School (781) 413 - 1950

-Introduction to Competitive Swimming (ICS) 1 **CLASS IS FULL.
-WE HAVE A WAITING LIST**
+Introduction to Competitive Swimming (ICS) 1 ***Class is FULL***

-Introduction to Competitive Swimming (ICS) 2+ **Minimum of 6 required for class**
+Introduction to Competitive Swimming (ICS) 2+ **Not offered winter session**

 Katherine grew up riding horses and swimming in southern California.
 In high school, after becoming the owner of a spirited Arabian gelding, she left daily swimming but worked as a swim instructor at the local swim complex and joined a new institution called masters swimming.
 She swam with the masters team in college, played club water polo, and rode her still very spirited horse in the beautiful national parks that surrounded the college.
 In the summers, she worked as the pool manager at the swim complex, teaching lessons as well as scheduling both lessons and major regional swim meets.
 After a brief time in the corporate world, Katherine returned to swimming by opening her own swim school and recreation-league swim team in the Boston area.
 She brought in world class athletes and coaches for clinics on a regular basis and many of her swimmers went on to have leadership roles on high school and college swim teams.
 A move to Virginia Beach in 2015 happily led her to Tide, where she became the lead novice coach and assisted in creating Tide's Swim School.
 She continues to swim with USMS where she has had 2 top ten relay swims, many top ten postal swims, and now enjoys easy, picturesque, open water lake swims!
 Coach Katherine is a Level 3 ASCA member coach and recently completed a Masters in Theology and Educational Ministry.
 Guiding students to find courage, discipline, and joy through the sport of swimming is Katherine's goal for our swim school.